kenokeefe91/wwrando-permalinks/Readme.md

 pip install -r requirements.txt
 ```

-## Generate the setting page
+## Generate the settings page

 ```bash
 source .venv/bin/activate
 python generate_page.py
 ```

-Running this command you will have a build directory generated with an index.html page in it.
+After running this command, you will have a build directory generated with an `index.html` page in it.

 ## Contribute

-To add a setting string simply add it to `permalinks.json` file open a PR and once validated the github action will update the page
+To add a settings permalink, simply add it to the `permalinks.json` file and open a pull request.
+Once validated, the GitHub action will automatically update the site.